Hamas releases bodies of four Israelis held captive in Gaza

 A Palestinian group said Israel is withholding the remains of at least 665 Palestinians, including several killed in the 1960s and 1970s.

-Al Jazeera’s Tareq Abu Azzoum, reporting from Khan Younis, said “the site is symbolic for Palestinians because it was a central site for Israeli ground forces during the military operations in the city”.
+Al Jazeera’s Tareq Abu Azzoum, reporting from Khan Younis, said “the site is symbolic for Palestinians because it was a central site for Israeli ground forces during the military operations in the city.

 “Preparations started in the early hours of the morning.
-There are masked fighters with green bands on their heads, armed with rifles and holding different signs with slogans,” he said.
-“The stage was well prepared with three main banners.
+There are masked fighters with green bands on their heads, armed with rifles and holding different signs with slogans,” he added.
+“The stage was well-prepared with three main banners.
 One of them talks about the crimes committed by the Israeli forces during their operations in Gaza.”

-The bodies that have been handed over included Israeli infant Kfir Bibas and his four-year-old brother Ariel, their mother Shiri Bibas, along with a fourth captive, Oded Lifschitz.
+The bodies that have been handed over included Israeli infant Kfir Bibas, his four-year-old brother Ariel, their mother Shiri Bibas, and a fourth captive, Oded Lifschitz.

 Akiva Eldar, an Israeli author and political analyst, said the return of the bodies marks a “very sad day for all of us”.